kchapelier/node-mathp/README.md

 npm install mathp
 ```

-To run the test suite, run the following command from the mathp directory:
+To run the test suite, clone the repository and run the following command from the root directory:

 ```
 npm test